Morristown NJ Robbery Lawyers

-Theft Defense Attorneys with Offices in Morristown, New Jersey
+Theft Defense Attorneys in Morris County, New Jersey

-The Tormey Law Firm is an skilled group of criminal defense lawyers who have extensive experience representing clients charged with theft and fraud offenses, including robbery, burglary, and prescription fraud throughout New Jersey.
-We’ve successfully defended clients facing robbery charges in Dover, Parsippany, Mount Olive, Denville, and Morristown.
+The Tormey Law Firm is an skilled group of criminal defense lawyers who have extensive experience representing clients charged with theft and fraud offenses, including robbery, burglary, and prescription fraud throughout Morris County and New Jersey.
+We’ve successfully defended clients facing robbery charges in Dover, Parsippany, Mount Olive, Denville, Morristown, and Rockaway.
 Our managing partner, Travis J. Tormey, has been featured in the Daily Record regarding several shoplifting cases that he has handled.
 Our trial team also includes Alissa D. Hascup, a former Morris County Assistant Prosecutor, former Special Deputy Attorney General, and current Municipal Prosecutor.

 In New Jersey, N.J.S.A.
 2C:15-1 governs robbery charges and provides, in pertinent part: